Mark Hotchkis: Racing career

-After graduating from the Bob Bondurant School of High Performance Driving and the Elf-Winfield School first in class Hotchkis started competitive racing in karting in 1993.
+After graduating from the Bob Bondurant School of High Performance Driving and the Elf-Winfield School first in class, Hotchkis started competitive racing in karting in 1993.
 Hotchkis made his auto racing debut in 1993.
 In the regional Formula Dodge championships.
 Hotchkis won the Rookie of the Year title in the Western and Midwestern championships.
-The driver from Pasadena captured another five wins in the Eastern championship.
+He captured another five wins in the Eastern championship.

-For 1994 Hotchkis graduated into the Barber Saab Pro Series.
-In his first race at Bicentennial Park in Miami Hotchkiss finished eleventh.
-Near the end of the season with three rounds to go Hotchkis was placed third in the championship.
-As Hotchkis won both races at Road America and placed second in the season finale at Phoenix International Raceway the American beat Juan Pablo Montoya for the second place in the standings.
-The following year Hotchkis moved into Indy Lights, finishing 7th in points.
-He captured his first win the following year from the pole at the Milwaukee Mile and finished a career best 5th in points.
-He drove for Team Green in 1997 but failed to win and again finished 7th in points.
+For 1994, Hotchkis graduated into the Barber Saab Pro Series.
+In his first race at Bicentennial Park in Miami, Hotchkiss finished eleventh.
+Near the end of the season with three rounds to go, Hotchkis was placed third in the championship.
+As Hotchkis won both races at Road America and placed second in the season finale at Phoenix International Raceway, he beat Juan Pablo Montoya for the second place in the standings.
+The following year, Hotchkis moved into Indy Lights, finishing seventh in points.
+He captured his first win the following year from the pole at the Milwaukee Mile and finished a career best fifth in points.
+He drove for Team Green in 1997 but failed to win and again finished seventh in points.
 He competed part-time in 1998 and won his final Indy Lights race, the season finale at California Speedway.

 Personal life

 Hotchkis is an alumnus of Chapman University where he studied legal studies.
 Hotchkis is now involved with his brother John's company, Hotchkis Sport Suspension, which designs and markets high performance suspension systems for classic muscle cars.
 Mark and John also own a classic Porsche 962 race car that they campaign in various vintage races.

-He is married with two children.
+Hotchkis is married with two children.